Fujiwo/Shos.Console/README.md

 #### ConsoleHelper
 * public static string ReadPassword(string message)
 ** Reads a password from the console input and returns its hashed value.

+#### ColorSetter

+* A class that temporarily sets the console foreground and background colors.

 ### Shos.Console.Sample